Engee documentation

 Implemented commands

-• add - adds the specified file to the tracking.
-If it is a folder, it adds all files of the local repository to the index.
-The add all command is also available to add all files to the index.
+• add — adds the specified file to tracking.
+If it is a folder, it adds all the files of the local repository to the index.
+The command is also available add all to add all files to the index.

 • fetch — used to download changes from a remote or local repository to your local repository.

-• restore and pull - used to update your local copy of the repository to the latest version.
-This allows you to have an up-to-date copy of your code and avoid conflicts when merging changes.
+• restore and pull — used to update your local copy of the repository to the latest version.
+This allows you to have an up-to-date copy of the code and avoid conflicts when merging changes.